-Michael and Rose took a trip out to the beautiful countryside to show us how to harvest prairie sage.
+Michael and Rose took a trip to the beautiful countryside to show us how to harvest and dry prairie sage.
 The day was hot, but luckily the prairie breezes kept us cool (although these gentle winds did occasionally strengthen and become a little noisy during our shoot).

-"We want everyone to know that processing sage is just as important to us as selling it - we want everything done in the right way, we want everything done properly so that when people use this sage for their most sacred, interpersonal uses, they know it started out in a good way“.
+"We want everyone to know that processing sage is just as important to us as selling it - we want everything done in the right way, we want everything done properly so that when people use this sage for their most sacred, interpersonal uses, they know it started out in a good way."- Rose Kern

 Type of sage to look for:

-We use the Man Sage with the wide leaves (this is an artemisia species - Artemisia ludoviciana - and its one of about 200 species in this country).
-This is the kind of sage that people around here use and expect to both receive and purchase when they come into the store.
+We use the Man Sage with wide leaves.
+This is an artemisia species - Artemisia ludoviciana - and it's one of about 200 species in this country.
+This is the kind of sage that people in the Northern Plains area use and expect to purchase when they come into the store.

-The Woman Sage is a lot smaller, shorter, way more frondy, and a little bit softer.
-There is also a sub species of Man Sage, but the leaves are thinner.
+The Woman Sage (Salvia apiana) is much smaller, shorter, way more frondy, and slightly softer.
+There is also a subspecies of Man Sage, but the leaves are thinner.
 It has a sharper smell and the whole plant looks thinner and sharper.

-You can tell if its Man Sage by looking at the leaves.
+You can tell if it's Man Sage by looking at the leaves.
 The leaves of this plant will be much wider and stay on the stem as they dry.
-The sub species, on the other hand, will loose their leaves during the drying process…the leaves are still usable.
-This also tends to have a more acrid aroma, where as the Man Sage is a little more sweet smelling.
+The subspecies, on the other hand, will lose its leaves during the drying process (the leaves are still usable).
+This also tends to have a more acrid aroma, whereas the Man Sage is a little more sweet smelling.

 Make an offering:

-We like to get it before its seeded out (normally it won't seed out until way into July).
+We like to harvest sage before it's seeded out (it usually won't seed out until way into July).

 Gathering it up:

-Its best to lay it all in the same direction (all the stems and all the tops together).
-This is absolutely important for not only the gathering, but also the drying process…its much easier if its all laying the same way.
+It's best to lay it all in the same direction (all the stems and all the tops together).
+This is important for not only the gathering but also the drying process… it's much easier if the smudge sticks are placed the same way.

-Make sure your bundle is clean!
-You should also remove any grass or other plants out of your bundle.
+Make sure your sage bundles are clean!
+You should also remove any grass or other plants from your bundle.

 Depending on the weather, the drying period for sage will be about one week.

-You also have to find a dry place to lay it out.
-For instance, if you lay it on the ground, it'll soak up moisture…so you really want to look for an area that's cool and dry.
+First, you have to find a dry place to lay it out.
+For instance, if you lay it on the ground, it'll soak up moisture…so you want to look for an area that's cool and dry.

-You want to aim for a “crackily” dry bundle of sage (it should crackle when gently squeezed).
+You want to aim for a "crackly" dry bundle of sage (it should crackle when gently squeezed).

-Please DO NOT dry your sage using artificial heat, like in an oven or microwave - this gives it a toasty odor and deteriorates the plant because it takes too much of the essential oil out of it.
+Please DO NOT dry your sage using artificial heat, like in an oven, food dehydrator or microwave - this gives it a toasty odor and deteriorates the plant because it takes too much of the essential oil out of it.

-- Wear a hat, sunglasses, and sunscreen to protect you from the sun.
+- Wear a hat, sunglasses, and sunscreen to protect yourself from the sun.